esdc-devcop/esdc-devcop.github.io/_guides/TLS_Certificate_Expiry.md

 #### Using Source code:

-Uou can implement TLS expiration verification using code.
+You can implement TLS expiration verification using code.
 Your team can include TLS verification in your custom monitor solution.

 SDS is offering  flavors of code snippets you can implement in your monitoring solution(Java, C# & .Net).
 The code snippets functions require the URL to be verified as a string parameter and returns the amount of days before TLS expiry.